-1st International Workshop on Personalization in eGovernment Services and Applications (PEGOV2013)
+2nd International Workshop on Personalization in eGovernment Services and Applications (PEGOV2013)

-User modeling and personalization have proved to play a strategic role in adapting the behavior of intelligent systems to the specific characteristics of the users.
+User modeling and personalization have proved to play a strategic role in adapting the behavior of intelligent systems to the specific characteristics of their users.
 The systems exploiting user-profiling strategies are able to give a different answer to requests derived by different users.
 In this context, it is important to define effective and accurate techniques for extracting the user’s characteristics, interests and preferences to be used in the next steps of the personalization pipeline (adaptation, recommendation, etc.).
 However, while personalization is being extensively studied in domains characterized from the digital-object consumption (e-commerce, news, music, video recommendations, etc.), there is little work on personalization in the e-Gov domain.

 - How can e-Gov service personalization decrease the administrative burden of public service provision, increasing at the same time the value delivered to the citizen?

 - Would personalization methods be favorably accepted and desired by citizens?

 - How can ethical issues and privacy be addressed to positively influence trust in personalized e-Gov services?